SIBERIAN RESCUE GETS INTO A "HAIRY" SITUATION

 Spinning

 The undercoat is carded to align the fibres and remove debris.
 It is then spun into yarn which we call Siberwool.
 Janet Whitesell, our original spinner, spins fur in the accompanying picture.
 Cheryl Dawson, our Recording Secretary, does much of of our current spinning.
+James Sweet of Colorado also did some spinning for us in 2012.

 The Yarn